underlines/awesome-ml/llm-tools.md

 - [Aria](https://github.com/rhymes-ai/Aria) is a lightweight, multimodal native MoE model with 25B parameters and 3.9B activated parameters per token, offering state-of-the-art performance in multimodal, language, and coding tasks, with a long multimodal context window of 64K tokens and efficient encoding of visual input for fast inference and low fine-tuning cost
 - [Ichigo](https://github.com/homebrewltd/ichigo) an open research project extending a text-based LLM to have native listening ability, using an early fusion technique, with improved multiturn capabilities and refusal to process inaudible queries
 - [hertz](https://github.com/Standard-Intelligence/hertz-dev) open base model for duplex conversational audio and text generation
+- [Ultravox](https://github.com/fixie-ai/ultravox) is a fast multimodal LLM enabling real-time voice interactions by directly converting audio into the high-dimensional space of open-weight models, eliminating the need for separate ASR components

 ## Code generation